bsc7th/dotfiles/README.md

 # bsc7th's dotfiles

 Most of my plugins come from [Folke's](https://github.com/folke) Neovim config, with a few others from talented developers at Neovim Spectrum.
 My workflow is inspired by [Josean Martinez's](https://github.com/josean-dev) and [Takuya Matsuyama](https://github.com/craftzdog), also known as [craftzdog](https://github.com/craftzdog) or [devaslife](https://www.youtube.com/results?search_query=devaslife) on YouTube.
-I recommend checking it out yourself instead of blindly cloning any repository.
 You can also use the Neovim website as a guide, as it provides detailed information on each repository, helping you better understand how things work.

 ### [solarized-osaka](https://dotfyle.com/plugins/craftzdog/solarized-osaka.nvim)